edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 ### Core skill

 [Data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) is our data team's fundamental work at OWID.
 It is thus an essential skill to master if you're considering joining us.
-You will need to be fluent in the use of [pandas](https://www.datacamp.com/courses/data-manipulation-with-pandas) or a similar package in R ([dplyr](https://www.datacamp.com/courses/data-manipulation-with-dplyr), [data.table](https://www.datacamp.com/courses/data-manipulation-with-datatable-in-r)).
-But our entire data pipeline relies on Python, so we strongly prefer data scientists who use this language.
+You will need to be fluent in the use of [pandas](https://www.datacamp.com/courses/data-manipulation-with-pandas).
+We used to hire data scientists who only knew similar packages in R ([dplyr](https://www.datacamp.com/courses/data-manipulation-with-dplyr), [data.table](https://www.datacamp.com/courses/data-manipulation-with-datatable-in-r)), but our data pipeline now relies exlusively on Python, so we only hire data scientists who can use this language.

 The fact that this is our core skill should make it clear what we do, but also what we _don't_ do.
 To solve most of the world's largest problems, our team believes that machine learning isn't the most urgent next step.
 We work with datasets that are small by industry standards.
 And our tech stack is not at the cutting edge of data science and cloud services.
 Instead, we want to provide the world with the cleanest, most-reliable, best-documented datasets on crucial problems.